-Libya probes the collapse of two dams after flooding devastated an eastern city, killing over 11,000
+Libya probes the collapse of two dams after flood devastated an eastern city, killing over 11,000

 Local and international rescue teams were meanwhile working around the clock, searching for bodies and potential survivors in the city of 90,000 people.

+Ayoub said his father and nephew died in Derna on Monday, a day after the family had fled flooding in the nearby town of Bayda.
+He said his mother and sister raced upstairs to the roof but the others didn't make it.
+“I found the kid in the water next to his grandfather,” said Ayoub, who only gave his first name.
+"I am wandering around and I still don’t believe what happened.”

-Al-Sour called on residents who have missing relatives to report to a forensic committee that works on documenting and identifying retrieved bodies.
+Al-Sour, the top prosecutor, called on residents who have missing relatives to report to a forensic committee that works on documenting and identifying retrieved bodies.

 “We ask citizens to cooperate and quickly proceed to the committee’s headquarters so that we can finish the work as quickly as possible,” he said.